itcraftme/itcraftme/docs/it/git.md

 ```
 git push origin <branch>
 ```

-# Git working with branch
+# git working with branch

 ```
 - git branch  //list all the branches in local working director